MicrosoftDocs/Hololens/hololens/hololens-network.md

 title: Connect HoloLens to a network
 description: Learn how to setup and connect to the internet with HoloLens and how to identify the device IP address. ms.assetid: 0895606e-96c0-491e-8b1c-52e56b00365d
-author: qianw211
+author: evmill
-ms.author: qianwen
+ms.author: millerevan
-keywords: HoloLens, wifi, wireless, internet, ip, ip address ms.prod: hololens ms.sitesec: library ms.localizationpriority: high ms.date: 10/28/2021
+ms.reviewer: ruizhao
-ms.reviewer: evmill
+manager: lolab
-manager: jarrettr
+keywords: HoloLens, wifi, wireless, internet, ip, ip address ms.prod: hololens ms.sitesec: library ms.localizationpriority: high ms.date: 8/23/2022
 ---

 # Connect HoloLens to a network